rohitkumar012958/Data_Analysis_n_Machine_Learning/Air_Quality_Analysis/README.md

 Leveraging advanced analytics, this study aims to offer insights into the geographical distribution of air pollution, facilitating the development of strategic environmental policies and targeted public health initiatives on a global scale.

 Check out the findings here: <link> https://www.kaggle.com/code/rohit1386/aqi-analysis</link>

+## Data Acquisition and Processing¶
+The dataset is named "World Air Quality Index by City and Coordinates", is aquired from Kaggle and it is licensed under CC BY-NC-SA 4.0. https://www.kaggle.com/datasets/adityaramachandran27/world-air-quality-index-by-city-and-coordinates/data